 You may wonder why you need to be referenced.

 When renting a property the landlord needs to be able to feel comfortable and sure that the incoming tenant will be satisfactory in committing to their obligations throughout the tenancy agreement, for example keeping up with rent payments and that they will be able to look after the property in a good clean manner as if it’s their own.

 Quite simply referencing isn’t anything to worry about.
 We ask you to fill in the forms correctly and honestly.
 If you’re unsure about any of the questions please do call us and we will explain what it means.
 Tenants wishing to apply to rent the relevant property just need to provide details of their previous address, employer and income and some bank account details.
 These will be checked to confirm they are able to commit to monthly rental payments.

-Do I need to proof of identification?
+Do I need to provide proof of identification?

 As part of the referencing process we will need to be sure the tenant is who they say they are.
 We would require proof of id for example your passport or drivers licence as well as a form of residency, a recent copy of your council tax bill or a utility bill will suffice.

 What if there are problems with my reference?